Let’s talk Budget!

 – recovered from new development, such as through developer contributions or other growth-related cost-recovery mechanisms?

 A: The Capital Improvement Plan that was presented to Council on December 19th has MPSE funded by a combination of provincial, federal, municipal, and Utility funding.
-At this time, there is no portion of the cost that is budgeted to be recovered from developers.

 Q: For any borrowing related to MPSE, will the ongoing loan payments be paid through water and wastewater rates, or through general municipal taxes?